NCAR/grails-ncareol-extensions-plugin/README.md

 Grails plugin to include and load common Groovy and Grails extensions

-Includes additional methods for String and Date via `groovy-ncareol-extensions` and the Grails tag `g:logMsg`.
+Includes additional methods for String and DAte via groovy-jja-extensions, the Grails tag g:logMsg, a fixed and extended sortableColumn tag, plus some other Groovy & Grails utility/extension classes.

 ## Grails fixes